deeplearning4j/deeplearning4j-examples/dl4j-examples/src/main/java/org/deeplearning4j/examples/recurrent/character/harmonies/README-learning-two-part-harmony-from-midi-using-LSTM.md

 conventions:  instrument characters were misaligned in the generated compositions.

 Since instruments change rarely, I could intersperse the harmony strings with occasional instrument characters (which must be distinct from pitch characters).
-But each voice can have a different instrument.
-And this change would make the representation much less standardized and probably harder for the LSTM to model.
+But each voice can have a different instrument, and there are 128 distinct MIDI instruments, though most are rarely used.
+Adding instruments would make the representation much less standardized and probably harder for the LSTM to model.

 Adding dynamics is an obvious enhancement.
 To add volume, we could add a volume character after each voice character, as I did with instruments, but that would suffer from the same problems as our representation for instruments.